google/cpp-async-rpc/README.md

-# LASR: Library for Asynchronicity, Serialization and Remoting
+# lasr: Library for Asynchronicity, Serialization and Remoting